 Part of a team of five selected for a Group Study Exchange with Rotary International, Abbie spent a month in Germany (2006).

 At the University of Chicago, Abbie was the Arts Management Graduate Fellow at the Reva and David Logan Center for the Arts (2012-2013); she was a research assistant for Professor WJT Mitchell and for Professor Hillary Chute.
 Abbie assisted with the Comics: Philosophy and Practice Conference (2012) and was the Artist’s Salon Assistant at the Center for the Study of Gender and Sexuality, preparing (and framing) Cartoonist/ Artist-in-Residence Alison Bechdel’s work for exhibition (2012).

-Abbie's retreat is a house, built in 1888, she has been renovating in Northwest Illinois (10 minutes from the Mississippi River).
+Abbie's retreat is a house built in 1888 that she has been renovating in Northwest Illinois (10 minutes from the Mississippi River).
 She has traveled more than forty countries in Europe, Asia, and Africa.
 She is a dual citizen of the United States and Luxembourg.